polleverywhere/rubygem/README.md

     end

     # Create a multiple choice poll
-    ftp = PollEverywhere::MultipleChoicePoll.new
+    mcp = PollEverywhere::MultipleChoicePoll.new
-    ftp.title = 'Do you love numbers?'
+    mcp.title = 'Do you love numbers?'
-    ftp.options = %w[1 2 3]
+    mcp.options = %w[1 2 3]
-    ftp.save
+    mcp.save

     # Create a free text poll
-    mcp = PollEverywhere::FreeTextPoll.new
+    ftp = PollEverywhere::FreeTextPoll.new
-    mcp.title = 'What is your favorite thing about vacation?' mcp.save
+    ftp.title = 'What is your favorite thing about vacation?' ftp.save

     # Now start playing!
 Get a list of your polls
     polls = PollEverywhere::Poll.all